EDilleHSC/lobechat-Local/VBOARDER_CANON.md

 # VBOARDER — System Intent & Operating Canon

+> Canon update: top-level docs moved to `docs/`.
+Root should be navigation-only.

 > **READ MODE — CANONICAL DOCUMENT**
 >
 > This file defines what VBoarder *is*, what it *is not*, and how work flows through the system.